Birds enjoy the fruit and buterflies seek out the flowers

 SA Tree No:

 This slow-growing, evergreen small shrub with a rather stiff and upright shape when old, can reach 1 to 2 m high over time.
 The cream-coloured flowers formed in groups at the base of the leaves in spring and the male and female flowers are borne on separate plants.
 The male flowers with their red anthers are more conspicuous than the female flowers.
 It is, however, the female plants that are covered with the attractive purple-coloured fruits after flowering.
 The fleshy, round fruits each with one seed, are formed in abundance tight against the stem and remain on the plants for many months.
 It grows well in dry, semi-shade under trees as well as in the full sun between plants and in a rockery.
-Birds love the fleshy fruits while the butterflies enjoys the flowers.
+Birds love the fleshy fruits and it is the larval host plant for the Brauer's Opal and the Mooi River Opal butterflies.
+The leaves are used medicinally as a blood purifier.
+Tghe name originates from the Greek for the common Myrtle which it resembles.